Skip to main content

 Either way, try to take a step back and remove that corporate brain for a second.

-You have to consider what will resonate with your workforce and what they’ll be inclined to actually read and ultimately understand.
+Consider what will resonate with your workforce and what they’ll be inclined to actually read and ultimately understand.

 Here are some great (and very different) examples: